 Friendship Oncology Specialists

-At Friendship Hospital for Animals our goal is to preserve, lengthen, and improve quality of life for dogs and cats that are afflicted with cancer.
-Led by board-certified oncologist Dr. Courtney Mallett, Friendship Oncology Specialists offers a wide variety of treatment options for pets with cancer.
-Dr. Mallett works closely with a team of experienced and compassionate veterinary technicians and assistants to provide your patient with the highest quality of cancer treatment and state-of-the-art medical care.
+At Friendship Hospital for Animals, our goal is to preserve, lengthen, and improve quality of life for dogs and cats that are afflicted with cancer.
+Led by oncologists Dr. Courtney Mallett and Dr. Amanda Foskett, Friendship Oncology Specialists offers a wide variety of treatment options for pets with cancer.
+Drs.
+Mallett and Foskett work closely with a team of experienced and compassionate veterinary technicians and assistants to provide your patient with the highest quality of cancer treatment and state-of-the-art medical care.

 Friendship Oncology Specialists sees cases with a definitive diagnosis of cancer, including all multiple myeloma and feline small cell lymphoma cases.
 We are also willing to see undiagnosed cases with findings highly suggestive of cancer (i.e. hypercalcemia, hyperglobulinemia, lytic bone lesions, bladder masses, generalized lymphadenopathy, large cutaneous or intra-abdominal masses, etc) when these findings cannot otherwise be explained.
 All veterinary cancer treatment plans are customized to meet the needs and goals of the individual patient and family.
 Recent advances in diagnostic and treatment capabilities have allowed for a more individualized approach to veterinary cancer care, leading to more successful outcomes.